ICT710-g4/data-analytics-project/README.md

 # Data Analytics Project

-This project is one of the parts in the Motion detection project in **ICT710: software Design for Embedded Systems**, which is a responsibility by **Isada Sukprapa (sadanalog)**.
+This project is one of the parts in the Motion detection project in **ICT710: Software Design for Embedded Systems**, which is a responsibility by **Isada Sukprapa (sadanalog)**.

 ## Introduction